Why Is The Sea Blue In Colour

 Impurities and Biological Factors

 The presence of impurities and biological matter in the water can also affect its color.
 Dissolved organic matter, such as tannins from decaying vegetation, can cause the water to appear more yellow or brown.
-Similarly, high concentrations of phytoplankton, microscopic marine plants, can cause the water to appear green.
+In practice, similarly, high concentrations of phytoplankton, microscopic marine plants, can cause the water to appear green.
 This is because phytoplankton contain chlorophyll, a pigment that absorbs red and blue light and reflects green light.

 Regional Variations